 <div class="header">Welcome!</div>

-You end up with this:
+You ship this:

 <div style="background-color: #0066cc; font-size: 24px;">Welcome!</div>

-The technical reality
+The technical reality (and what’s changing)

 - Background images (without VML hacks)